Down-coding of claims and upsurge in medical records requests

 - In December 2020, HCMS learned UHC would require an increase in liability limits from $100,000/$300,000 to $1 million/3 million, which was set to take effect March 1, 2021.
 HCMS reached out to UHC and advised them that Texas enacted tort reform in 2003 (see below item) to limit frivolous lawsuits and placed a cap on noneconomic damages at $250,000.
 As such, liability limits at $1 million/3 million were unnecessary in Texas and caused an economic burden to our physicians.
 As a result of these efforts, UHC indefinitely postponed the requirement.
 However, HCMS continues to monitor any changes in liability limits by payors to ensure they are appropriate for our physicians.

-- Several physicians contacted HCMS regarding systematic underpayments for the state-mandated newborn screens by several commercial and Medicaid Managed Care payors.
+- In 2020, HCMS became aware of systematic underpayments for the state-mandated newborn screens by several commercial and Medicaid Managed Care payors.
 Each of these payors were contacted by HCMS and made aware of the underpayments in violation of state law

 .
 However, most of these payors were unaware such a law existed and based their reimbursement methodology on a percentage of billed charges.
 HCMS provided the applicable state regulations and other documentation that mandates that the reimbursement rate for newborn screens be equal to that provided by the Department of State Health Services